Kinetic limit for a chain of harmonic oscillators with a point Langevin thermostat: Introduction

 This result was recently proven in the absence of the conservative noise in the bulk (i.e. $\gamma_0= 0$ in \eqref{eq:bos}), see \cite{kors}.
 Then, the resulting dynamics outside the interface, given by \eqref{eq:bos}, reduces itself to pure transport as $\ga_0=0$.
 Obviously, the coefficients appearing in the interface conditions \eqref{bc-int} do not depend on the presence of the bulk noise.

 The goal of the present paper is to extend the result of \cite{kors} to the case when the inter-particle noise is present, i.e. $\ga_0>0$, see Theorem \ref{main-thm} below for the precise formulation of our main result.
 We emphasize that in the situation when $\gamma_0=0$, both the equations for the microscopic and macroscopic dynamics, given below by \eqref{basic:sde:2a} and \eqref{eq:bos} respectively, can be solved explicitly, in terms of the initial condition, and this fact has been extensively used in the proof in \cite{kors}.
 The argument can be extended to the dynamics where only the damping terms of the noise are present, i.e. with no noise input both from the inter-particle scattering and the thermostat, see \eqref{012503-19}.
-The equation for the macroscopic limit of the respective Wigner distribution $W^{\rm un}(t,y,k)$ reads (cf \eqref{Rk}), see Theorem \ref{main:thm-un} below,
+The equation for the macroscopic limit of the respective Wigner distribution $W^{\rm un}(t,y,k)$ reads (cf \eqref{Rk2.34} below), see Theorem \ref{main:thm-un} below,

 with the boundary conditions as in \eqref{bc-int}.
 In the next step we add the stochastic part corresponding to the inter-particle scattering, which corresponds to $T=0$ for the thermostat, see equation \eqref{basic:sde:2av1} formulated for the respective wave function.
 Next, we use the previously described dynamics to represent the solution of the equation with the help of the Duhamel formula, see \eqref{eq:sol1}.
 The corresponding representation for the Wigner distribution is given in \eqref{020805-19}.
 Having already established the macroscopic limit for the dynamics with no stochastic noise, we can use the Duhamel representation to identify the kinetic limit of the noisy microscopic dynamics when the thermostat temperature $T=0$, see Theorem \ref{cor020805-19}.
-The extension to the case when the temperature $T>0$ is possible by another application of the Duhamel formula, see Section \ref{sec10}.
+The extension to the case when the temperature $T>0$ is possible by another application of the Duhamel formula, see Section \ref{sec10}. {We end this brief description of our argument with the remark that our method relies quite substantially on the fact that the noise in the bulk has independent increments in time, so we can treat the respective stochastic terms as a perturbation of the microscopic dynamics (involving the It\^o correction terms) whose limit can be found by explicit calculations}.